McIlroy taking inspiration from Woods

 "I used to sit down on the flight here and write down I want to win five times, I want to win a major, I want to win The Race to Dubai, I want to win the FedExCup, I'd love to win six times in a season as I've won five in the past, I want to do this or that," McIlroy said.

 "And all those things are great goals and they are things to try to work towards.
-But I think the biggest thing for guys at the level that we're at is I want to hit over 60 per cent of my fairways.
+But I think the biggest thing for guys at the level that we're at is I want to hit over 60% of my fairways.

 "I want my proximity (to the hole) inside 150 yards to be a certain number.
 I want my strokes-gained putting to be a certain number.
 I can't control if I win five or six times a year.
 There's so many other variables in there.
 I'd rather set goals that are objective and measurable that I'm in control of.

-"I can certainly control if I hit 60 per cent of the fairways and I'd love to get my iron play back to where it was a few years ago.
+"I can certainly control if I hit 60% of the fairways and I'd love to get my iron play back to where it was a few years ago.
 I can control if my stats are better than they were the year before."

 'Picking up where I left off last year'